Monetization

 Do some keyword research

 Once you’ve decided what product you’ll be selling, you need to know what to call it.
-Sure, you might think of it as a “commercial image set,” but your potential customers might call it a “stock photos pack.”
-To increase the reach of your product, you can use a tool like Google Trends to find out what keywords get the most search traffic, and use these keywords when talking about your product.
+Sure, you might think of it as an “income and expense worksheet,” but your potential customers might call it a “monthly budget tracker.”
+To increase the reach of your product, you can use a tool like Google Trends to find out what keywords get the most search traffic and use these keywords when talking about your product.

 Plan your product from idea to launch